Mentoring and Guidance in Careers (MAGIC) workshop

 early career female or gender diverse researcherS In mathematics and physics

 The MAGIC program involves actively interacting with your fellow participants and seeking potential collaborations.
 Applicants should have an ongoing commitment to making a positive contribution not only to their research but also to the broader scientific community.
-Applications for MAGIC2018 open 6 July 2018.
+Applications for MAGIC2019 will open later this year.

-The workshop is organised by Professors Mahananda Dasgupta (ANU) and Nalini Joshi (The University of Sydney) and is supported by funding from the Theo Murphy Initiative (Australia) through the Australian Academy of Science, ARC Centre of Excellence in Future Low-Energy Electronics Technologies (FLEET), the Payne-Scott initiative of the University of Sydney, and the Australian National University.
+The 2018 workshop was organised by Professors Mahananda Dasgupta (ANU) and Nalini Joshi (The University of Sydney) and was supported by funding from the Theo Murphy Initiative (Australia) through the Australian Academy of Science, ARC Centre of Excellence in Future Low-Energy Electronics Technologies (FLEET), the Payne-Scott initiative of the University of Sydney, and the Australian National University.
 The organising committee members include Dr Merryn McKinnon from the Australian National Centre for Public Awareness of Science, ANU.

 Please any direct questions to email@example.com.